roboskel/hpr/README.md

 Real time recongition of humans through laser scans

 #Sample Run
-	1)Record bag file with laser scans
+	1)Record bag file with laser scans (.bag files are provided in video folder) 2)cd to the directory of the scripts
-	2)Convert it to .mat format
+	3)Convert the desired .bag file to .mat format by running python bag2mat.py video/video2.bag video/video2.mat scan 79
-	3)Manually annotate the data
+	4)Manually annotate the data by running python annotate.py 40 10 video/video2.mat
-	4)Create a classifier, and P.C.A obj
-	5)Test online with the previously created classifier
+	5)Create a classifier, and P.C.A. object by running python merge_train.py video/ 6)Test online with the previously created classifier by running python hpr_with_metric.py video/Gaussian_NB_classifier_merged.p video/PCA_object.p scan 40 10
+	7)In another terminal, cd to the directory of the scripts.
+	8)Run rosbag play video/video10.bag so that the script in step 6 is triggered.

 #a)Convert R.O.S. bagfiles to suitable .mat files using 'bag2mat.py':